Apple Watch Ultra 2 vs. Series 10 Titanium: Which Premium Model is Best?

 I’ve been wearing an Apple Watch on my wrist every day for ten years straight.
 For the last year, it’s been the Ultra 2, but for the past couple of months, I’ve been testing the Series 10 premium titanium models in both the 42mm and 46mm sizes.
 At the high end, these two models are priced nearly the same: the Series 10 Titanium starts at $699, while the Ultra 2 is $799.

 My quick conclusion is that if you want the lightest and most comfortable premium Apple Watch, the Series 10 Titanium is hard to beat and ideal for those who prioritize sleep tracking.
-But if you’re after a design that parts from the classic Apple Watch and a battery that lasts twice as long, the Ultra 2 is the better play.
+But if you’re after a design that breaks away from the classic Apple Watch and a battery that lasts twice as long, the Ultra 2 is the better play.

 Here’s a breakdown of everything I’ve learned wearing both, from sleep tracking to battery life to design, and at the end I’ll tell you which model I’ll be sticking with.